kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for March 16/17

+Please transcribe *all four parts* (two violins, viola, and cello) of [Four-Part Transcription No. 6](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cUzNPeGtEbGpsY00/view?usp=sharing), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
+The beginning tonic is B-flat.
+Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.

+Please complete Melodic Transcription No. 6, begun in class on Wendesday/Thursday, March 11/12, and submit to your instructor.
+Audio can be [downloaded here]().
+(Audio will be posted online after Thursday's classes.
+You will need to be logged into Google Drive with your CU account.)
+Beginning tonic is G. Be sure to transcribe the vocal melody *and* indicate the ending key.

+Please bring [Gary Karpinski's chapter on advanced meter](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cVEE2R1FaU3d5ZGM/view?usp=sharing) and the acompanying anthology exerpts to class — either printed or on a laptop/tablet.

+Also, please bring your instrument, if sufficiently portable, and Louis Andriessen's ["Workers Union"](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cOFdjUGdOaWxWREU/view?usp=sharing) — either printed or on a laptop/tablet.

 ## Prep for March 11/12

 Please transcribe *all four parts* (two violins, viola, and cello) of [Four-Part Transcription No. 5](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cUjBkQTJoVDJlZjg/view?usp=sharing), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
 The beginning tonic is B. Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.

-Please complete Melodic Transcription No. 4, begun in class on Wendesday/Thursday, March 9/10, and submit to your instructor.
+Please complete Melodic Transcription No. 5, begun in class on Monday/Tuesday, March 9/10, and submit to your instructor.
 Audio can be [downloaded here](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cZEZlZjMwZTZpUmM/view?usp=sharing).
-(Audio will be posted online after Tuesday's classes.
-You will need to be logged into Google Drive with your CU account.)
+(You will need to be logged into Google Drive with your CU account.)
 Beginning tonic is F-sharp.
 Be sure to transcribe the vocal melody *and* indicate the ending key.

 Also, please read [Gary Karpinski's chapter on advanced meter](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cVEE2R1FaU3d5ZGM/view?usp=sharing).
 Bring this reading, and the acompanying anthology exerpts (all in the same PDF file) to class on Wednesday/Thursday — either printed or on a laptop/tablet.